coderefinery/coderefinery.org/content/about/staff-meetings.md

 ## Archive of discussions
+- [x] 2021-18: Impressions from steering group meeting: https://wiki.neic.no/wiki/CodeRefinery2-SG-meeting-2021-10-07
+  - What remains to be done from the steering group perspective
+  - Future of GitLab service: How to organize support.

+- [x] 2021-17: Negotiation phase and next steps: What we know after a couple of meetings last week.
+    - 5th Nov contact persons in the consortium partners will be meeting and discuss budget, start date, and staffing situation and governance (steering group setup)
+    - to be discussed but we will favor that each partner gets the chance to be represented
+    - another worry is that there is a too rigid structure for joining
+    - project start will be most likely 1st Jan
+    - Q. A new member in business expertise is needed?
+        - A. Yes, it will be ideal.
+        - KTH&Uppsala, there is group called the Innovation Office that help out researchers to start up a small business or put researchers in contact with Industry.
+They could have some ideas on what kind of [non-]profit organization would be suitable for CR.

+- [x] 2021-16: Research Software Hour (RSH) to be adopted as CodeRefinery project?
+    - No problem and encourage to use CR twitter and CR website for this but RB considers this to be both CR and Nordic-RSE project and both Twitter accounts can (and should?) be used
+- [x] 2021-15: Please help out with [Lessons learned document](https://hackmd.io/XUbSv2NPT6OvTx8FLp1_oQ?view)
+   - keeping open as todo
+- [x] 2021-14: Consider on-site work-meeting to kickstart next phase of Code Refinery.
+Two to three days in January or February 2022?
+    - **Decision** Now the NeIC funding is approved and the budget covers traveling costs of those for both in-kind contributors and NeIC-paid staff, and there could be a way to fund other individual contributors or persons from new in-kind contributing organizations.
+The issue is basically for the sustainability phase and the discussion is carried over to the susstainability phase.
+    - Open to everyone interested in CR.
+Most people could get the travel covered by the employer, but it would be good to have the possibility to offer travel support for those that need it.
+    - Could be scheduled as an event just before or after to the NeIC all hands meeting (would be in-person, late Jan) as no additional travel would be required if the same location/city is chosen.
+- [x] 2021-13: [Privacy policy: "How long we store the data"](https://coderefinery.org/privacy-policy/#how-long-we-store-the-data) shows "Stored names and email addresses of users will be removed with the end of this project (2021-10-31)"
+    - 2021-10-11: **the end** of the project is extended?
+If it can be considered in that way, isn't it better to modify the date writtein in the privacy policy, while investigating what the best way is in the future?
+        - We can change the end date and be honest to say that nothing relevant to privacy policy in new sustainable phase of the project is yet decided as well as that we inform when things are set.
+    - Notification to "users"? ([Definition section](https://coderefinery.org/privacy-policy/#definitions) shows; "_Users_ \- people who use and/or contribute to our services including workshops, trainings, events, lesson materials, other materials under on our website and other online resources, newsletters, notification form, and those who send inquiries to support@coderefinery.org.
+")
+    - Any plan/place to invite those interested for continued involvement?
+Zulip? (is it possible to keep using Zulip, btw?)
+      - We need to delete sign-up data of workshops by the end of the project (31 Oct)
+      - Notify-me (this is based on Indico)
+      - Newsletter tinyletter.com etc. - we need to inform users
+      - Challenge: which tech solution would we move to if we decide to move registrants?
+          - Can we off-load this to a third party ? make people use Google account and handle the privacy there
+      - Data processor agreements between hosting partners can make this really complicated
+      - Freshdesk:
+        - we continue using it until we have a better alternative
+        - we delete all past conversations
+      - Conclusions (written in the Decisions section as well):
+        - we will consolidate communication towards Zulip since it makes it easy to unwatch and also unregister
+        - we send an email to all notify-me registrants to inform them that we will discontinue the indico survey solution but encourage to follow updates on Zulip
+      - we are unsure how to collect email addresses for those who want to be notified but do not want to sign up for chat
+      - 2021-09-27: we plan to continue using tinyletter
+          - we then need to notify the users and ask them to resubscribe OR change the privacy policy
+            - [ ] investigate how to do it technically
+            - [ ] we send a final email to exported list of tinyletter contacts and we ask them via email
+            - [ ] in the resubscribe letter also describe/encourage how to get involved

 - [x] 2021-12: Reassignment of tasks and the plan until the end of the current phase? - are we on track?
     - Yes, we are on track :)